jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide-cilium.md

 ### You have completed the Cilium-SRv6 lab, huzzah!

 ## Appendix 1: other Useful Commands
-The following commands can all be run from the k8s-cp-node00:
+The following commands can all be run from the rome:

 1. Self explanatory Cilium BGP commands:
 ```